 Dam Safety Is a Top Priority at TVA

-“While dams provide many benefits to communities, such as recreation, a supply of drinking water and improved of wildlife habitats, they can also pose a significant flood risk if they fail,” says Jennifer Dodd, general manager of TVA’s Dam Safety organization.
-“Dam safety is a shared responsibility and everyone is encouraged to know their risk and benefits, know their role and take action when necessary.”
+“While dams provide many benefits to communities, such as recreation, a supply of drinking water and improved wildlife habitats, they can also pose a significant flood risk if they fail,” said Jennifer Dodd, general manager of TVA’s Dam Safety organization.
+“Dam safety is a shared responsibility, and everyone is encouraged to know their risk and benefits, know their role and take action when necessary.”

 TVA Dam Safety Program